Destination Moon poster

 The inciting incident occurs at 12 minutes when Government injunction threatens to shut down the rocket project entirely.
 The team faces losing everything they've worked for due to public fear and political pressure..
 At 14% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The rocket launches successfully.
+This reveals the protagonist's commitment to The rocket launches successfully.
 The crew makes the irreversible choice to leave Earth and commit fully to the moon mission, crossing into the unknown., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat The crew discovers they don't have enough fuel to return to Earth with all four men aboard.
 What seemed like a triumph (reaching the moon) is revealed to be a potential death sentence., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.